ChristianUlrichRoth/ds-assignment/README.md

-# ds-assignment
+# Assignment in course 'Programming for Data Science' by Johannes Maucher

-Student project - More information will be provided soon.
+Student project - submitted by Andreas Waßmus and Christian Roth on 13th, September 2019